Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 ## Hooks
 Custom and modified event hooks available within the defined realm

-**TTTCanIdentifyCorpse(ply, rag, was_traitor)** - Changed `was_traitor` parameter to be `true` for any member of the traitor team, rather than just the traitor role.\
+**TTTCanIdentifyCorpse(ply, rag, wasTraitor)** - Changed `was_traitor` parameter to be `true` for any member of the traitor team, rather than just the traitor role.\
 *Realm:* Server\
 *Added in:* 1.0.5\
 *Parameters:*
 - *ply* - The player who is attempting to identify a corpse
 - *rag* - The ragdoll being identified
-- *was_traitor* - Whether the player who the targetted ragdoll represents belonged to the traitor team
+- *wasTraitor* - Whether the player who the targetted ragdoll represents belonged to the traitor team

 *Return:* Whether or not the given player should be able to identify the given corpse (Defaults to `false`).